The Speedy Trial Right: The Push for Trial

 - Prejudice to the defendant

 The first interest is straight forward.
-The length of pretrial incarceration, ability to obtain a bond, and the conditions in which the defendant lives in during incarceration are all relevant to this prong of the analysis.
+The length of pretrial incarceration, ability to obtain a bond, and the conditions during incarceration are all relevant to this prong of the analysis.

 The courts have looked differently at the second interest – minimize anxiety that accompanies public accusation.
 The regular anxiety that accompanies public accusation, while relevant, is not heavily weighed in favor of the defendant.
 Courts will want the defendant to show some sort of mental strain that is beyond our normal expectations in order to weigh the anxiety interest in favor of the defendant.